-QBasic language is a variant of Basic programming developed by Microsoft in 1985.
+QBasic language is a variant of Basic programming which was developed by Microsoft in 1985.
 It was developed to make computer programs and various utilities for MS-DOS and windows 98/95 Operating system.
 It is easy to code and very easy to understand.

 If you want to know about Qbasic check QBASIC Programming – Beginner’s Friendly